meveo-org/meveo/meveo-admin-ejbs/src/main/java/org/meveo/service/git/README.md

 Each meveo module has a dedicated repository.

+## Creating a git repository

+Although it is possible to create a git repository, add files in it then commit [manually, by REST api or programmatically](#git-api)
+You will most generally create a git repository transparently when [creating a module](https://github.com/meveo-org/meveo/tree/develop/meveo-api/src/main/java/org/meveo/api/module), as each module as an associated git repository.

 ## Cloning in meveo a remote git repository

 You typically install an existing meveo module by cloning its git repository in meveo.